meldtown/cvbuilder/README.md

 Experience/period - custom validation
 Experience/Description - is it required ?
 Experience/recommendation/* - is it required ?
-Education/* - is it required? should diploma and speciality be validated for school education type...
 Trainings/Description - is it required ?
 Trainings/Year - is it required ?
 Experience/save - add else case showing all error messages